 I strolled along a short section of the 14km beach, paddling in the translucent shallows and collecting multi-colored shells.

-For vacation rentals, stay at the cute Leigh family bach, or this peaceful rustic chalet with a hot tub.
+For vacation rentals, stay at the cute Leigh family bach, or this classic Kiwi bach.

 Ocean Beach in the Whangarei Heads is one of the best beaches in Northland for its perfect-sized waves for jumping and bodysurfing, glorious clear water, giant sand dunes, and the short track up the headland for spectacular views over the beach and out to sea.